 3. Day trip to Birmingham

-Just a one-hour drive away, Birmingham is a great option for a day trip from Nottingham.
+Just a one-hour drive away, Birmingham is a convenient option for a day trip from Nottingham.
 Whether you’re travelling with friends or family, Birmingham has some fabulous scopes for entertainment.

 The Birmingham Museum and Art Gallery is an excellent place to check our art and history.
-For drama lovers, there is Midlands Arts Centre.
+For drama lovers, there’s the Midlands Arts Centre.
 ThinkTank will keep you engaged with its impressive scientific exhibits.
-For kids, the National SeaLife Centre and LegoLand Discovery Centre are perfect for a day’s adventure.
+For kids, the National SeaLife Centre and LEGOLAND Discovery Centre are perfect for a day’s adventure.

 If you have shopping in mind, head to Bullring Shopping Centre.
-And, of course, no trip is complete without food – visit the Balti Triangle for some great options.
+And, of course, no trip is complete without food – visit the Balti Triangle for some tasty options.

 4. Spend a day in Lincoln

 Our roots lie in our history, so a trip to the historical city of Lincoln is a must-do as a day out from Nottingham.
-Located to the east of the city, you can visit Lincoln in your car or take a train.
+From Nottingham, you can drive to Lincoln in under 55 minutes, while the straightforward train journey takes one to two hours.

-If you love to tread back to old times, walk on the quaint cobbled streets of Lincoln.
-Lincoln offers its share of modern entertainment in the form of shops, cafes, pubs, and eateries.
+If you love to tread back to old times, walk along the quaint cobbled streets of Lincoln.
+The city offers its share of modern entertainment in the form of shops, cafes, pubs, and eateries.
 Book lovers head to Lindum Books and Lincoln Waterstones.